keymanapp/keyman/resources/standards-data/readme.md

 ### Ethnologue

-???
-(I'm not sure how to update this file or where it comes from)
+This data comes from https://www.ethnologue.com/#resources, LanguageIndex.tab.
+It has been hand-converted from TSV to CSV, and the header line has been replaced.

 ### iso639-3

-The file can be update with:
+The file can be updated with:

 ```bash
 wget https://iso639-3.sil.org/sites/iso639-3/files/downloads/iso-639-3.tab -O iso639-3/iso639-3.tab